 - Potassium 120-150kg

 Groundskeepers spend significant time and money producing a high-quality grass pitch that can withstand the rigorous demands of a playing season.
-This makes maintenance vital, as it ensure none of the inputs go to waste and pitches are of a high standard all year round.
+This makes maintenance vital, as it ensures none of the inputs goes to waste and pitches are of a high standard all year round.

 September - October

 At the start of the season regularly mow the pitch, maintaining a height between 50mm-70mm.
 Try to repair any damage and if possible, chain harrowing the pitch after a weekend’s games.
 Chain harrowing the morning when the grass is a little moist will help create grass patterns.
 During late October consider applying a winter fertiliser, as with all fertilising ensure the grass can be washed off afterwards or apply just before the rain.
 On match days hand fork off any surface water from the field.
 It is also a good idea to aerate the grass during this period.

 November - December

 As the weather deteriorates the field will require more attention.
 Begin by aerating on a dry day and when possible chain harrow.
 When it is particularly cold, roll the grass as this will keep the surface flat.
 Try to keep machinery off the pitches as much as possible.
 Don’t go on the pitch when it is particularly frosty.